resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 -- *Slide End* --

 Between the two drop downs NeCTAR have placed a new item titled "Support Ticket".
-This is where you should go if you need help.
+This is your first port of call if you need help.

 -- *Slide* --